isingh3/presentation/README.md

 # presentation

-This repository contains random files that I use/have used to demonstrate some topic in a presentation.
+This repository contains (if any) random files that I use/have used to demonstrate some topic in a presentation.